-If you are interviewing with a traditional PR agency, be prepared to answer questions about you writing skills, press relationships, previous press campaigns you've worked on, and where you see PR going in the future.
+Are you interviewing with a traditional PR agency or a digital one?
+If you're applying for a job at a traditional agency, be prepared to answer questions about your writing skills, press relationships, previous press campaigns you've worked on, and where you see PR going in the future.

-However, other PR agencies focus on what is known as digital PR.
-Digital PR duties include operating Facebook pages, sending tweets, managing online communities, and conversing with companies and consumers via social media.
-If you are interviewing with a digital PR agency (or interviewing for a digital PR job), you should be prepared to answer questions about your experience with SEO, content creation, channels, audience interaction, and social media crisis management.
+At a digital PR agency, the duties typically include operating Facebook pages, sending tweets, managing online communities, and conversing with companies and consumers via social media.
+If you're interviewing at one of these agencies (or for a digital PR job), be ready to answer questions about your experience with SEO, content creation, channels, audience interaction, and social media crisis management.

-You will also get questions about the particular agency, and the types of clients they work with.
+For agency jobs, you'll get questions about the particular agency and the client they work with.

 Other questions will probably be situational interview questions.
 These are similar to behavioral interview questions, as they are questions about work experiences.
 However, situational interview questions are about how you would handle future situations rather than past situations.
 For example, an interviewer might ask how you would interact with the press in a given situation.